williamjelleydev/card_dealer/README.md

 not showing up locally :( I guess that I'll just push this and see if it works on github for some reason I can't think of..?

+Nope!
+That didn't work for some reason :(

 <video width="320" height="240" controls>
   <source src="Screen_Recording_of_beta.mov" type="video/mp4">
 </video>